cnoe-io/idpbuilder/examples/ref-implementation/README.md

 In this example, we will deploy a simple Apache Spark job through Argo Workflows.

-Click on the `Create...` button on the left, then select the `Basic Argo Workflow witha Spark Job` template.
+Click on the `Create...` button on the left, then select the `Basic Argo Workflow with a Spark Job` template.

 ![img.png](images/backstage-templates-spark.png)